Synonym(s)

 ClassificationThis section has been translated automatically.

-Syphilis progresses in 3 stages with different clinical and disease activity, interrupted by latency phases.
+Syphilis progresses in 3 stages with different clinics and disease activities, which are interrupted by latency phases of varying length.

-- Early syphilis: the infectious phase of the disease (concerns the 1st year of untreated syphilis infection) is called early syphilis (primary and secondary stage).
+- Early syphilis: the infectious phase of the disease (affects the 1st year of untreated syphilis infection) is referred to as early syphilis (primary and secondary stage).

-- Late syphilis: the non-infectious stage is called tertiary stage (neurosyphillis).
-This stage is reached in industrialized countries only exceptionally.
+- Late syphilis: The non-infectious stage is called the tertiary stage (neurosyphilis).
+This stage is only rarely reached in industrialized countries.

 Occurrence/EpidemiologyThis section has been translated automatically.